 The next stop on our way was Molde in the late evening, Molde is nicknamed The Town of Roses.
 Molde has a maritime, temperate climate, with cool-to-warm summers, and relatively mild winters.

-During the night we stopped in Kristiansund, I was fast at sleep so I did not have a view of the city.
+During the night we stopped in Kristiansund, I was fast asleep so I did not have a view of the city.
 The ship I was onboard just steaming along.

 The next stop was Trondheim, Norway’s third-largest city by population.
-Trondheim dates back to the 11th century, on my list visit in Trondheim was to get to see the Gothic Nidaros Cathedral, wandering around town.
-The first thing I found was the liquor store, the prizes were still high compared to the Netherlands, I just got a few cans of beers.
+Trondheim dates back to the 11th century, on my list visit to Trondheim was to get to see the Gothic Nidaros Cathedral, wandering around town.
+The first thing I found was the liquor store, the prices were still high compared to the Netherlands, I just got a few cans of beer.
 The stop in Trondheim was a few hours, plenty of time to walk around.

 Leaving Bodø we crossed over to Lofoten with our first stop in Sørvågen.

 At this point in the journey, we were getting far up the North, and the next stop was Tromsø, we got a few hours to walk around the city before we had continued our journey.
 While in Tromsø I visited the Polarmuseet a museum to the life in living and working in polar regions.
 I also visit Polaria a local aquarium, I was very surprised by the workaround plastic pollutions in the sea ad the research that Polaria was conducting on the topic of plastic damage to the sea and sea animals.